Place Pierre Semard

 Sebastopol Reaumur (the rue Reaumur end)

-The Pigalle area is known for the Moulin Rouge (see image) and its past, although today is probably very tame in comparison.
+The Pigalle area is known for the Moulin Rouge (see image) and its past, although today it is probably very tame in comparison.
 However there is an interesting Museum of Eroticism.

 The rue de Budapest close to gare St. Lazare, appears to have ceased its activities.